Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- Carolina and its opponent have gone over 5.5 combined goals in 41 of 88 games this season.

-- The Hurricanes are 14-9 this season when listed as a moneyline favorite.
+- New Jersey has played 59 games this season that finished with more than 5.5 goals.

-- The Devils have been made the underdog eight times this season, and upset their opponent four times.
+- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

 Hurricanes Player Props